Skip to main content

 • Options: Word, LaTeX, Scrivener, Notion

 Start with one tool in each category.
 Add more as you identify specific gaps.
+For a deeper look at tools designed for the academic context, see our guide to academic research software.

 Frequently Asked Questions

 AI tools augment but don't replace rigorous methods.
-Use them for discovery, initial screening, and synthesis:but human judgment remains essential for interpretation and quality assessment.
+Use them for discovery, initial screening, and synthesis.
+But human judgment remains essential for interpretation and quality assessment.

 Most tools have official tutorials.
 YouTube is excellent for software walkthroughs.
 For R/Python, Coursera and DataCamp offer structured courses.
 For qualitative software, look for university-provided training.